qooxdoo-archive/qooxdoo-wiki/README.md

 # qooxdoo-wiki
 qooxdoo wiki development area

-The wiki for http://github.com/qooxdoo/qooxdoo is developed here, and when changes have been accepted, are applied to the qooxdoo wiki by pushing to its repository.
+The wiki for [qooxdoo](http://github.com/qooxdoo/qooxdoo) is developed here, and when changes have been accepted, are applied to the [qooxdoo wiki](http://github.com/qooxdoo/qooxdoo/wiki) by pushing to its repository.